Alerovere/SEAMIS/README.md

 [![DOI](https://zenodo.org/badge/151711626.svg)](https://zenodo.org/badge/latestdoi/151711626)

 This repository contains the Holocene database for SE Asia, Maldives, India and Sri Lanka and GIA models (ICE5G), and scripts to plot data and models.
-Version 1.02 corresponds to the published version, and is also available at this DOI: http://dx.doi.org/10.17632/mr247yy42x.1

 **If you find problems with the data or if you want to see a particular dataset included, please open an issue within GitHub**